Europe’s Reskilling Systems, Ranked

 2. Kurzarbeit for AI Transition

 Synthesis: extension of the German Kurzarbeit precedent to AI-driven structural change.
-The IAB (December 2024 BMAS consultation) argued the opposite — that structural transformation needs qualification rather than Kurzarbeit extension — which frames the design tension.
+The IAB (December 2024 BMAS consultation) argued the opposite (structural transformation needs qualification rather than Kurzarbeit extension), which frames the design tension.

 Employees work reduced hours, spend remaining time in funded reskilling, government covers the income differential.
 The institutional infrastructure exists and was stress-tested at scale (6 million German workers at COVID peak).
-Requires defining AI-driven structural change as a qualifying event — politically complex because unlike COVID, it is permanent.
+It requires defining AI-driven structural change as a qualifying event.
+That is politically complex because, unlike COVID, the change is permanent.
 The IAB’s 2024 critique is the binding objection: a Kurzarbeit that subsidises idle hours without producing qualification moves the cost out of unemployment statistics without closing the reskilling gap.

 3. Zone C Wage Increases (+25–40%)